-Skygolf recommend using an impact bag to prevent Skytrak being hit with errant club strikes.
+Skygolf recommends using an impact bag to prevent Skytrak being hit with errant club strikes.
 Click here to see a picture of this setup.

 In fact, you need to have used both the protective metal case AND an impact bag in order to qualify your damaged Skytrak for their Skycare repair program, as we discuss below.

 If for whatever reason you’re using Skytrak without the protective case (not recommended) then you should enclose it with something!

 You could enclose your Skytrak from the left, right, behind, and above with styrofoam/polystyrene.
 This can be easily cut into various shapes and sizes.
 It is lightweight and will absorb a lot of force.
 Plus, it’s dirt cheap.
 You can tape each piece together.

 Please note though that this does not offer as much protection as the metal case and wouldn’t be acceptable to Skytrak’s Skycare program as below.

 Alternatively, you could place items like sandbags on either side but you’re unlikely to get full protection this way.

 Protect Skytrak at home